 Golden Retriever cross Husky dogs are highly active and need plenty of exercise.
 They won’t suit apartment living and ideally, need a large garden to run around.
 Considering the Husky was originally bred to pull sledges for hundreds of miles, while Golden Retrievers are known for their love of the outdoors, it’s not hard to see where this comes from!

 You’ll need to walk your Golden Husky for a minimum of 60 minutes per day, but we’d say two hour-long walks is the ideal.
 Love running, cycling, swimming in the sea or playing sports?
 Take your Golden Retriever cross Husky with you - they’ll join right in!
-Truth be told, this breed is mad for an excellent fitness buddy.
+Truth be told, this mixed breed is mad for an excellent fitness buddy.

 As we mentioned earlier, the Golden Retriever cross Husky is an intelligent pup but often has a stubborn, independent streak from the Husky side of its genes.
 It’s important to let them know who’s the boss from a young age, or you might find yourself with a tough pooch on your hands.